Having 3 good quality meals a day is beneficial for many reasons:

 Insulin is a hormone that is released after eating in response to sugar.
 It helps regulate blood sugar levels.
 Insulin messages the muscle and fat cells to uptake glucose from the bloodstream.
 If there is too much insulin in your blood for prolonged periods (hyperinsulinism,) it messages your body to store sugar.
 This makes it very difficult to lose weight.
 Hyperinsulinism can also trigger bouts of low blood sugar (hypoglycaemia,) which can cause more craving for sugar, brain fog and irritability.
 It is as if the patient becomes addicted to sugar just to feel well.

 With too much snacking on sugary foods, excess insulin circulating around the body leads to a decrease in insulin receptor sensitivity.
 We become insulin resistant.
 This means we end up with even more insulin in the blood telling the body to store fat, particularly in the abdomen.
 This makes it increasingly difficult to lose weight.
 It also makes us more prone to develop diabetes and other inflammatory diseases.

 It makes good sense to enjoy three, well spaced, low sugar meals a day!
 All aspects of your general health will improve!
 You will also find it easier to keep weight off.

-Written by naturopath Kim Carolan.
-She works at Pulse Holistic Medical Centre at Minyama on the Sunshine Coast.
-Kim often works in collaboration with one of out holistic doctors at the surgery.
-She is very good at helping people lose weight.
+Our naturopaths often works in collaboration with one of out holistic doctors at the surgery.
+We think we are very good at helping people lose weight.